 - In South Lake Tahoe, Calif., open indoors at 50% capacity or 200 people whichever is fewer.
 Outdoor dining and takeout are allowed.

 - Please respect workers by wearing a mask as much as possible.

 Is there a maximum group size I can hang out with?

 - In California, state public health directives prohibit professional, social, and community gatherings.
-Gatherings are defined as meetings or other events that bring together persons from multiple households at the same time for a shared or group experience in a single room, space, or place such as an auditorium, stadium, arena, large conference room, meeting hall, or other indoor or outdoor space.
+Gatherings are defined as meetings or other events that bring together persons from multiple households at the same time for a shared or group experience in a single room, space, or places such as an auditorium, stadium, arena, large conference room, meeting hall, or other indoor or outdoor space.
 They pose an especially great danger of transmission and spread of COVID-19.
-(Purple Tier, under the California blueprint for a safer economy)
+(Orange Tier, under the California blueprint for a safer economy)

 Are hotels open?
 Can I rent a house?

 - Hotels and lodging are open with modifications.

 - Please contact accommodations directly for information and availability.